 Fashion

-From 8ON8’s snail motifs to Jacques Wei’s DAPHNE collaboration, these are the SHFW collections that you need on your radar.
+From Samuel Gui Yang’s I Ching inspired collection to Jacques Wei’s DAPHNE collaboration, these are the SHFW collections that you need on your radar.

 Save

-From 8ON8’s snail motifs to Jacques Wei’s DAPHNE collaboration, these are the SHFW collections that you need on your radar.
+From Samuel Gui Yang’s I Ching inspired collection to Jacques Wei’s DAPHNE collaboration, these are the SHFW collections that you need on your radar.

-The international presence in Shanghai is reaching a fever pitch this season with a surprise newcomer.
-Maison Margiela is slated to provide the season’s grand finale on April 1, accompanied by an extensive “Art of Creation” exhibition which will continue with three more cities in China over the course of the month.
+The international presence in Shanghai reached fever pitch this season with a surprise newcomer.
+Maison Margiela showed for the first time outside of France on the last day of Shanghai Fashion Week, driving even more buzz to an already incredibly worthy and impressive week.
+This showcase was accompanied by an extensive “Art of Creation” exhibition which will continue with three more cities in China over the course of the month.

-Keep reading to explore our highlights from the Shanghai Fashion Week FW26 season, so far.
+Keep reading to explore our highlights from the Shanghai Fashion Week FW26 season.

 While you’re here, check out our debrief on Paris Fashion Week.